 git init .

-Now that your copy is setup as a Git repository, you can make your first commit.
-This will add all modified and new files (other than those in your
+Now that the folder is set up as a Git repository, it’s time for the first commit.
+This commit will add all modified and new files (other than those in the

 git add . --all